6 Jun 2025

 Sinfonia Cymru

-See - and hear - an engaging new 'audio-visual concerto' that harnesses the power of the senses
+An engaging new 'audio-visual concerto' harnessing the power of the senses.

-Chasing Sunlight is an ‘audio-visual concerto’ – in simpler terms, it means the orchestra is performing on stage in front of video projections.
-Either way, it will captivate your senses with a beautiful combination of music and imagery.
+Chasing Sunlight is an ‘audio-visual concerto’ – in simpler terms, it means the orchestra performed on stage in front of video projections.
+Either way, it captivated the audience with a beautiful combination of music and imagery.

 Both the music and the visuals are inspired by the 40,000-mile migration from pole to pole of the Arctic tern.
 The visuals were captured by refugee groups who have fled conflict, and people seeking asylum in Bradford and Cardiff, in a poignant reflection on displacement and endurance.

-Celebrated violinist Fenella Humphreys, a specialist at performing new music, performs the concerto at this event.
-The piece has been written for Sinfonia Cymru by Mark David Boden, an award-winning composer, music producer and lecturer in composition at the Royal Welsh College of Music and Drama.
+Celebrated violinist Fenella Humphreys, a specialist at performing new music, performed the concerto at this event.
+The piece was written for Sinfonia Cymru by Mark David Boden, an award-winning composer, music producer and lecturer in composition at the Royal Welsh College of Music and Drama.

 About this event